 We all love free stuff, especially when it can enhance and refine our music production skills.
 Most of you will likely be very aware of the big hitters, like Serum, Massive and others which are renowned for their sound design elements but there are some very useful free options.
 We’re back with another roundup of the best free plugins that will take your tracks to the next level.
 Think epic soft synths that glitch and whirr, effects that will widen and double your sounds, time-stretching tools that will tear your samples into new and amazing realms and some super handy organisational plugins that will leave you never hunting for your samples again.
 So, if you love free stuff and need some inspiration for your latest track, follow on below and download our top picks.

 If you’d like to learn more about how VSTs and plugins work, be sure to check out our London, online and LA courses.
-Plus, get 25% off selected online and LA courses with the codes LONDON25, ONLINE25 and LA25.
-We also offer a number of our own freebies here at Point Blank which can be found here.
+Plus, we’re currently offering 10% off our online diplomas until 30th November using the codes DIP10 – so there’s no better time to sign up than now.

 ValhallaDSP are renowned for producing some of the best (and best free) plugins on the market.
 Their reverbs are atmospheric, rich and warm and their Supermassive is no different.
 Combining delays and reverb, get ready for luscious clouds of reverb, otherworldly delays, swelling waves of feedback unlike any you’ve heard before.
 Check it out here.

 Spitfire Audio’s excellent LABS series features a variety of raw, natural-sounding instruments created by musicians in London.
 From keys and synth pads to strings, choir and everything in between, LABS is great for adding some emotion to your tracks.
 They release a new instrument every month so keep an eye on their website for updates.
 Download their gorgeous VST’s here.